 Hall Cup Tournaments

 Team Restrictions: Each Res Hall or Commuter Team can have only one team for this tournament.
-Teams need to have at least one RA to be eligible to compete.

 Registration: All players must complete the individual registration process before they can participate

 All participants must be aware and understand the General Intramural Sports Rules and abide by the Intramural Sports Code of Conduct.
 Captains have the responsibility of making sure that all of the members of their team understand the General Rules, the sport specific rules, and the Code of Conduct.
 We encourage teams to have a team meeting before play starts.